TechZoOrganization-OpenSource/upc-pre-202401-si729-SW54-techzo-report/README.md

 + O'Grady, B. (s.f.). *JavaScript Demystified: Why You Should Learn This Essential Language*. code institute. https://codeinstitute.net/global/blog/what-is-javascript-and-why-should-i-learn-it/ <br><br>

 + TestQuality Team.
 (2022). *What is Gherkin & How Do You Write Gherkin Tests?*.
-TestQuality Blog. https://www.testquality.com/blog/tpost/dndmk5a141-what-is-gherkin-amp-how-do-you-write-ghe#:~:text=What%20is%20Gherkin%3F,adheres%20to%20a%20strict%20syntax.<br><br>
+TestQuality Blog. https://www.testquality.com/blog/tpost/dndmk5a141-what-is-gherkin-amp-how-do-you-write-ghe#:~:text=What%20is%20Gherkin%3F,adheres%20to%20a%20strict%20syntax.

-+ Brown, S. (s.f.). *The C4 model for visualising software architecture*.
-C4model. https://c4model.com/
 </div>

 <br><br>